Compare Cheap Insurance in Your Area

 Quick quotes from up to 100 insurers.

 With no NHS for our pets, dog and cat owners are responsible for footing the bill when their beloved pet needs to visit the vet.
 But how much are typical vet fees?
 It varies widely depending on the illness or injury from which your pet is suffering.

+Vet bills can be especially problematic if you struggle with household debt.
 Understanding how much you'd need to pay in vet bills if your dog or cat falls ill or is injured can help you decide if pet insurance is worth the cost to you.
 With that in mind, we analysed data from Animal Friends, Argos Pet Insurance and the Association of British Insurers (ABI) on common health claims.

 Average Costs of Pet Illness and Injury Claims

 The most expensive-to-treat pet illnesses were related to knee and back issues, with a cruciate rupture costing around £3,000 to fix.
 Back disc problems cost pet owners over £2,000 in vet fees.
 More minor, but still common, issues like a grass seed in a paw, ear infections or stomach problems can still cost a pet owner in the range of £350 to £400 to treat.